 The Arizona Department of Transportation has initiated a project to install more than 200 miles of high-speed fiber-optic infrastructure along Interstate 40 between the Arizona-California state line and Flagstaff (mileposts 0-201).

 ADOT is installing variable speed limit signs on I-40 between Bellemont and Flagstaff (mileposts 185–195) to help drivers adjust speed during bad weather, crashes, or construction.
-Construction is expected to begin in summer 2025 and finish by summer 2026.
+Construction is expected to begin in spring 2026 and finish by late fall 2026.

 The Arizona Department of Transportation has initiated a pavement preservation project along I-40 approximately 15 miles west of Winslow between the Two Guns and Meteor CIty Road (mileposts 230-240).
 The project is expected to be under construction in summer 2025 and anticipated for completion by fall 2026.